chingu-voyages/voyage-project-tier2-mobilephone/README.md

 * User Interface and Experience

   * [ ] The application must provide an intuitive and seamless user experience for browsing the menu and placing orders.
-  * [ ] Responsive design techniques must be used to ensure functionality across various devices and screen sizes.
+  * [ ] Responsive design techniques must be used if you are implementing a web app to ensure functionality across various devices and screen sizes.

 ## Acknowledgements